RTFM-blackrobe/ARDghost/README.md

 in your terminal using sudo:

 1: git clone https://github.com/RTFM-blackrobe/ARDghost

 2: cd ARDghost

 3: mv ghostintheshell.sh /opt

 4: mv com.apple.ghostintheshell /Users/{your home folder name}/Library/LaunchAgents

 5:launchctl load Users/home/Library/Launchagents/com.apple.ghostintheshell

-the script wull load as a startup item on boot. if you want to disable it just go to the folders ad delete the plist and the .sh files
+the script will load as a startup item on boot. if you want to disable it just go to the folders ad delete the plist and the .sh files

 works with latest versions of osx